Modelling interface factorizations between Landau-Ginzburg models as module functors: Relation between interfaces and fusion functors

 \subsection{Identity defect and bulk-interface map}

 The identity defect is the simplest operator-like interface, and it is described by the identity functor, $U=\id$.
-The spectrum of the identity defect consists of the bulk fields which are represented as polynomials modulo relations generated by the gradient of the superpotential: the space of morphisms is isomorphic~\cite{Khovanov:2004,Kapustin:2004df,Brunner:2007qu} to the Jacobi ring
+Bulk fields can be represented as endomorphisms of the identity defect; in particular, the space of degree-$0$ endomorphisms is isomorphic \cite{Khovanov:2004,Kapustin:2004df,Brunner:2007qu} to the Jacobi ring